fbpx

 Man enters the dangerous world of dog racing where crime runs rampant

 It took three years for people to begin coming forward to help us locate the dog tracks in Chile – spaces essentially hidden from the public eye.
 Yet, no in-depth investigations existed.
-I formed my own team through the foundation and we began pursuing independent investigations.
+I formed my own team and we began pursuing independent investigations.
 As we rescued dogs who experienced severe exploitation, coming to us with broken bones, my anger flared.
 We needed to act quickly and file complaints to reach the culprits.

 With each new complaint filed with the investigations police and Prosecutor’s Office, we handed over addresses and details of the number of dogs involved.
 In the process, I entered a dangerous world, exposing myself to threats.
 At the dog tracks, I discovered their handlers injecting them with all sorts of substances including stimulants.
 After the crowds cleared out, I found trash cans filled with used syringes and empty medication boxes.